 As ancient as they are beautiful, our churches are the present custodians of yew trees planted and cared for over many centuries.

-From 500 year old trees planted in the Middle Ages, 800 year old trees planted by the Normans, even older specimens planted by Saxons and early Welsh saints and the possibility that some might even predate Christianity.
+From 500 year old trees planted in the Middle Ages, to 800 year old trees planted by the Normans, and even older specimens planted by Saxons and early Welsh saints, as well as some that might even predate Christianity, discover churches across the UK with these wonderful trees in their churchyards.

 The gigantic yew looming over the porch is the oldest of a dozen yews in the churchyard of St Mary, Eastling.
 The bulging trunk is hollow inside but full of internal growth.
 The earliest record is found in an 1838 edition of The Farmers Magazine which notes its huge girth, but an 1807 painting of the church also shows a large tree by the church.
 In 1936 Arthur Mee wrote that it ‘is said to be as old as the throne of England, and it looks as flourishing’.